Ndarila/MindMate-Harmony/README.md

 3️⃣ Run the Application
 bash
+Copy code
 jac run main.jac
 ✔️ This launches both the backend server and the frontend UI walkers.

 🧭 Usage Guide
 Log moods and emotional intensity

 Add private journal entries

 Receive AI-generated supportive advice

 View mood trends and trigger insights

 Get real-time tips and weekly emotional plans

 🧩 Core Concepts Used
 🔹 Nodes
-Define core entities:
+Core graph entities:

 User

 Mood

 JournalEntry

 Emotion

 Trigger

 Suggestion

 🔹 Walkers
-Handle application logic:
+Application logic and flow:

 Authentication

 Mood logging

 Journaling

 Advice generation

-Graph traversal and trend analysis
+Graph traversal & trend analysis

 🔹 AI Integration
 Uses by llm() for personalized, context-aware emotional support

 🔹 Frontend Logic
 jac-client powered UI walkers

 Clean separation from backend logic

 Event-driven interaction model

 🤝 Contributing
 Contributions are welcome and encouraged!

 Fork the repository

 Create a feature branch

 Commit your changes

 Submit a pull request 🚀

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 🎥 Demo Video
-Watch the demo of MindMate Harmony in action:

-[Insert your video link here]

-Video Explanation
-This video showcases the key features of MindMate Harmony including mood logging, AI-powered advice, emotion graph visualization, and journaling.

-It highlights how Jac's object-spatial programming and AI integration enable a seamless mental wellness application.
+🎬 Coming soon

+The demo will showcase:

+Mood logging

+AI-powered advice

+Emotion graph visualization

+Secure journaling workflows

 📚 Learn More
 Explore the Jac source files in this repository

-Refer to the official Jac documentation for language and graph concepts ⭐ If you find this project useful or inspiring, consider giving it a GitHub star!
+Refer to the official Jac documentation for language and graph concepts

+⭐ If you find this project useful or inspiring, please consider giving it a GitHub star!
-21:20